Dilly3/test_workflow/README.md

 - a robust automation tool that empowers you to treamline repetitive tasks
 - automate your software evelopment workflows
 - enhancing productivity and code quality

+> Almost everything will work again if you unplug for a few minutes.